Stack-in-a-box/triumphmayflowerclub.com/README.md

   * An archive-style system for organising our ever-growing list of news articles.
   * Finished and integrated the graphical assets that were incomplete by the release of v1.0.
   * Added the remaining content to the footer, also originally intended for v1.0.
-  * New Facebook page created by Andi and Mark Smith (publicity officer).
+  * New Facebook page created by Emma and Mark Smith (publicity officer).
   * News article template Word document, to aid contributors in submitting news content.
   * Editable membership forms as PDFs, a step towards signing-up completely online.
   * Full GDPR compliance and supporting news article.